martavj/martavj/README.md

 I'm a junior web developer, based in London.

-🔭  Working with 'maps and data' at Hackney Council.
-See what we are working on here: https://github.com/LBHackney-IT/lbh-webmap-template <br>
+🗺️  I'm working with 'maps and data' at Hackney Council: <br> See what we are working on here: https://github.com/LBHackney-IT/lbh-webmap-template <br>
 💬   Ask me about maps, data, web development, tech gadgets and much more! <br>
-😄  Pronouns: she/her <br>
+✨  Pronouns: she/her <br>
+⚡ Fun fact: I am from Granada (Spain),

 <!--
 **martavj/martavj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.